Home Bar Plans

 Preparing the materials:

-Paint the 10 corner braces black, using a high-gloss oil-based spray paint.
+Paint the ten corner braces black using a high-gloss oil-based spray paint.
 Allow them to dry thoroughly before attaching them to the bar frame.

 Assembling the frame:

-The easiest way to build this home bar plan is to assemble the front and back sections first, then tie the two sections together starting with the oak plywood base, then the 2x4 cedar framing and corner braces.
+The easiest way to build this home bar plan is to assemble the front and back sections first, then tie the two sections together, starting with the oak plywood base and then the 2x4 cedar framing and corner braces.

 Starting with the back section of the bar, on a flat surface, lay out three of the 38.25 inch 4x4 posts as shown in diagram A. Cut two pieces of 2x4 cedar 28.25 (for the glass shelf space) inches long and one piece of 2x4 cedar 24.5 inches long (for the refrigerator space).

-Square all of the corners and attach the 2x4 cedar framing elements using a combination of glue and 6d finish nails (or any other method you might prefer).
-The overall width of the back section should be about 63.5 inches, but will vary slightly, depending on the finished dimensions of the 4x4 posts.
+Square all the corners and attach the 2x4 cedar framing elements using a combination of glue and 6D finish nails (or any other method you might prefer).
+The overall width of the back section should be about 63.5 inches but will vary slightly, depending on the finished dimensions of the 4x4 posts.

-Whatever the actual size it is, subtract 3.5 inches from that number and cut the 1.5" x 3" pine framing that length.
+Whatever the actual size is, subtract 3.5 inches from that number and cut the 1.5" x 3" pine framing that length.
 It should be approximately 60" long.
-The important part is that, once assembled, there is 1.75" of space at each end (see Diagrams).
-This space is for the lower side sections of 2x4 (1.75" x 3.75") cedar framing.
+The important part is that once assembled, there is 1.75" of space at each end (see Diagrams).
+This space is for the lower side sections of the 2x4 (1.75" x 3.75") cedar framing.

 With a 1.75" gap at each end, attach the pine framing member using one .25" x 4" hex screw and washer per post.